mjansova/sonicScrewdriver/HOW-TO.md

 ### Figures

 Figures are a special kind of variable as they are not event-by-event variables, but rather global numbers such as scale factors or yields, but that might depend on the process, region and channel.
+First, you need to declare the figure :

 ```C++
 s.AddFigurePerProcess("tag", "label", "options"); // Depends of process x region x channel